MSeifert04/iteration_utilities/docs/index.rst

 Official recipes
 ^^^^^^^^^^^^^^^^
-The functions and documentations were taken from the official Python documentation [0]_ and function were slightly changed to make them Python2 and Python3 compatible.
-The documentation was added and modified.
+The functions and documentations were taken from the official Python documentation [0]_.
+But the functions were slightly changed to make them Python2 and Python3 compatible.
+The documentation was added and/or modified.

 .. py:currentmodule:: iteration_utilities.recipes.core